-Our thinking around data institutions has developed since we published this blog post.
-To see our latest thinking on what data institutions are, read our blog post ‘What are data institutions and why are they important?‘
+Our thinking around data institutions has developed since we published this article.
+To see our latest thinking on what data institutions are, read our article 'What are data institutions and why are they important?'

 What defines a data institution, and what constitutes one?
 Our CEO Jeni Tennison answers this question, and shares how we’ve been exploring this type of access model